 The Council will take these comments into account as the Local Plan progresses and the site selection process narrows down the list of potential sites under serious consideration.
-The Council will continue to work with Essex County Council and infrastructure providers to understand the implications of the emerging strategy on infrastructure and put in place effective measures to secure the infrastructure necessary.
+The Council will continue to work with Essex County Council and infrastructure providers to understand the implications of the emerging strategy on infrastructure and put in

-Prior to submission of the plan, an Infrastructure Delivery Plan will be published, identifying the infrastructure improvements which would need to be delivered in order to mitigate the impact of development on the District, whilst large-scale 'garden villages' under SSO 3 seen as having the potential to deliver new infrastructure which would take the burden away from services in existing communities.
+In terms of delivering infrastructure, there was considerable scepticism that new development would be accompanied by the required improvements and new facilities to mitigate the impact, with recent housing developments widely given as examples where the expected schools and surgeries had not been built.
+As a consequence, the prospect of further urban extensions (i.e., SSO 2) was not popular.
+Requiring new developments to deliver community infrastructure on-site attracted strong support, with large-scale 'garden villages' under SSO 3 seen as having the potential to deliver new infrastructure which would take the burden away from services in existing communities.
 New communities under SSOs 3a (West of Rayleigh) and 3b (North of Southend) were seen as having potential to deliver additional infrastructure by working across boundaries with neighbouring local authorities.